bbc/tams/docs/adr/xxxx-source-collected_by-query-parameter.md

 * Option 4: Do nothing

 Flows:
-* Option: Apply the same querying capabilities at both Source and Flow level
+* Option A: Apply the same querying capabilities at both Source and Flow level
-* Option: Only apply the new query capabilities at the Source level
+* Option B: Only apply the new query capabilities at the Source level

 ## Decision Outcome